 So, maybe employee benefits doesn’t need to be the top of your to-do list, however, keeping it on the list will make next year a bit easier.

-Insurance Associates, a Marsh and McLennan Company works with their clients throughout the year.
-If your renewal left a bad taste, your open enrollment did not run as smoothly as you would like or you are interested in proactive and creative solutions and services please contact MMA/MMA’s Employee Health & Benefits Department.
+Marsh & McLennan Agency, known locally as Insurance Associates works with their clients throughout the year.
+If your renewal left a bad taste, your open enrollment did not run as smoothly as you would like or you are interested in proactive and creative solutions and services please contact MMA’s Employee Health & Benefits Department.

 Senior Benefits Consultant

-About the Author: Carolyn Robbins joined Insurance Associates in 2005.
+About the Author: Carolyn Robbins joined Marsh & McLennan Agency, known locally as Insurance Associates in 2005.
 She began her career as a large group sales representative for an Insurance Company before becoming an insurance broker in 1991.
 Just prior to joining MMA, Carolyn served as a Vice President at Patterson//Smith Associates and USI in Virginia.
 Carolyn’s specialty is helping her clients design, implement and maintain cost effective employee benefit plans.